Idara Victor

-Idara Victor is a Nigerian-American actress best known for her lead roles in Rizzoli & Isles and Turn: Washington's Spies.
+Idara Victor is an American actress best known for her lead roles in Rizzoli & Isles and Turn: Washington's Spies.

 Early life and education

 Idara Victor was born in Brooklyn, New York, to Barbara and Stan Victor, both from Akwa Ibom State in southern Nigeria, and she is the middle child of three girls, who grew up in Brooklyn and Long Island, New York.
 Victor "was probably the loudest of the siblings", and started dancing and playing piano at the age of eight, that led to her singing an opera aria for the first time at the age of 15 in a state competition and exhibition.
 At the age of 13, she won the Miss New York Junior Teen contest.
 She was discovered by an agent at a fashion show commitment, and pushed towards a career in modeling, but she intended to pursue an acting career.